 - History with trauma

-Of course, not every child who sees alcohol advertisements and is in a low economic class will form an addiction later on in life.
-The above risks, however, are important to observe and note when analyzing what may increase a person’s chance of developing an alcohol addiction.
+The risks above are important to observe and note when analyzing what may increase a person’s chance of developing an alcohol addiction.

 Alcohol Addiction Prevention and Treatment

-The most effective ways to prevent alcohol addiction are to monitor your own drinking and to drink in moderation.
+We’ve proven that the answer to the question “is alcohol an addictive drug?” is a resounding yes.
+However, how can you prevent alcohol addiction?
+The most effective ways to prevent alcohol addiction are to monitor your own drinking, drink in moderation, or abstain from alcohol entirely.
 If you have a history with alcohol addiction or someone in your immediate family is addicted to alcohol, it may be best to avoid consuming alcohol altogether.